 Senator Jeanne Shaheen and Representative Jackie Speier have introduced the Access to Contraception for Women Servicemembers and Dependents Act to ensure that all servicemembers and their dependents who rely on the military for health care have comprehensive contraceptive coverage and counseling.
-Access to such a basic preventive health service is critical to promote both military readiness and quality of life.
+The Access to Contraception for Women Servicemembers and Dependents Act builds upon requirements for birth control counseling and clinical practice updates that were incorporated into the National Defense Authorization Act for fiscal years 2016 and 2017.
+Access to such a basic preventive health service like birth control is critical to promote both military readiness and quality of life.

-This Bill Would Bring TRICARE’s Contraceptive Coverage Policies In Line With Other Employer-Based Insurance Plans
+This Bill Would Bring TRICARE’s Birth Control Coverage Policies In Line With Other Employer-Based Insurance Plans

-• Under the military’s health care program, all active duty servicemembers have coverage of all prescriptions, including contraceptives, with no cost sharing (that is without co-pay, co-insurance, or deductible) no matter where or how they obtain their prescription.
+- Under the military’s health care program, all active duty servicemembers have coverage of all prescriptions, including birth control, with no cost sharing (that is without co-pay, co-insurance, or deductible) no matter where or how they obtain their prescription.
 Other women who rely on TRICARE for health insurance, including non-active duty servicewomen and military family dependents, are faced with cost sharing when they fill their prescriptions outside of the military treatment facility.

-• TRICARE’s contraceptive coverage is less comprehensive than what is now required for most health plans.
-Under the Affordable Care Act (ACA), which does not extend to TRICARE, new group and individual health plans must cover – without cost sharing – all FDA-approved contraceptive methods and any related education and counseling.
+- TRICARE’s birth control coverage is less comprehensive than what is now required for most health plans.
+Under the Affordable Care Act (ACA), which does not extend to TRICARE, group and individual health plans must cover – without cost sharing – all FDA-approved birth control methods and any related education and counseling.
 Federal employees also now have this coverage as the Office of Personnel Management adopted the ACA requirement as part of the Federal Employees Health Benefits Program.

-• Contraception is basic preventive health care for women.
+- Birth control is basic preventive health care for women.
 Women who rely on TRICARE must have the same coverage of this critical service as other women now have.
-By making a technical fix to the statutory provision that imposes cost sharing, this bill would bring TRICARE in line with standard contraceptive coverage of other health insurance plans.
+By making a technical fix to the statutory provision that imposes cost sharing, this bill would bring TRICARE in line with standard birth control coverage of other health insurance plans.

 This Bill Would Require the Department of Defense to Develop a Uniform Standard Curriculum to Incorporate in Family Planning Education Programs Across the Services